Many pet owners worry that their senior dog isn’t eating enough.

 You may have noticed that your once-active buddy sleeps a lot more now.
 He no longer chases a ball with the voracity that he once did.
 Older pets don’t expend the energy that they did when they were younger, and they usually reduce their food intake to reflect that decline.

 If your pet is just eating less but not losing weight, he’ll probably be fine.
 However, any weight loss in a senior dog is concerning because there could be an underlying medical problem.
-In this situation, you should seek veterinary care.
+In this situation, you should definitely seek veterinary care.

 - Don’t Miss: Top 10 Foods That Can Harm Your Pet